-- 100(1) A council may make regulations - (a) respecting requirements for and applications for registration and practice permits, including but not restricted to
+103(1) The council may make regulations

-- (i) education, experience, enrolment in programs of studies, successful completion of examinations and holding of degrees, certificates and diplomas; - (ii) recognizing professions in other jurisdictions for the purposes of section 22(2)(b); - (iii) requirements for the purposes of section 22(2)(b); - (iv) carrying professional liability insurance and governing the minimum amount and type of insurance required to be carried; - (v) providing evidence of being a Canadian citizen or lawfully permitted to work or study in Canada; - (vi) providing evidence of having good character and reputation; - (vii) providing evidence respecting standards of language proficiency; - (viii) for the purposes of section 22(2)(c), determining the combination of education, experience, practice and other qualifications that demonstrates the competence required for registration as a regulated member; - (b) respecting the evaluation of and establishing or designating the entity that may evaluate the education, training, experience, practice and competence required of applicants for registration as regulated members and of applicants for practice permits; - (c) respecting conditions on practice permits; - (d) establishing and respecting continuing competence programs, including the requirements of those programs; - (e) respecting reinstatement of registration and practice permits cancelled under Part 4; - (f) respecting the establishment of registers for and respecting categories of regulated members; - (g) imposing conditions on categories of regulated members; - (h) respecting the use of abbreviations and titles within the meaning of the schedules to this Act and the use of the words "registered" and "regulated" and "regulated forestry professional" or "regulated forest professional" by a regulated member or a category of regulated members;
+- (a) respecting requirements for and applications for registration and practice permits, including but not restricted to - (i) education, experience, enrolment in programs of study, successful completion of examinations and holding of degrees, certificates and diplomas; - (ii) recognizing professions in other jurisdictions for the purposes of section 22(2)(b); - (iii) requirements for the purposes of section 22(2)(b); - (iv) carrying professional liability insurance and governing the minimum amount and type of insurance required to be carried; - (v) providing evidence of being a Canadian citizen or a person lawfully permitted to work or study in Canada; - (vi) providing evidence of having good character and reputation; - (vii) providing evidence respecting meeting standards of language proficiency; - (viii) for the purposes of section 22(2)(c), determining the combination of education, experience, practice and other qualifications that demonstrates the competence required for registration as a regulated member;

-- (i) respecting the establishment of a register of regulated members and the entry of information in the register and removal of that information from the register; - (j) respecting information to be provided to the registrar by regulated members; - (k) respecting alternative complaint resolution processes; - respecting the period of time during which a college is obliged to provide information under section 89(3); - (m) respecting other matters related to this Act.
+- (b) respecting the evaluation of education, training, experience, practice and competence required of applicants for registration as regulated members and of applicants for practice permits, including regulations establishing or designating an entity that may conduct all or part of an evaluation; - (c) respecting conditions on practice permits; - (d) establishing and respecting continuing competence programs, including the requirements of those programs; - (e) respecting reinstatement of registration and reissuance of practice permits cancelled under Part 4; - (f) respecting the establishment of a register of regulated members and the entry of information in the register and the removal of that information from the register; - (g) respecting categories of regulated members and respecting the establishment of registers for categories of regulated members; - (h) imposing conditions on categories of regulated members, restricting the time periods of registration and practice permits of categories of regulated members and restricting renewal of registration and practice permits of categories of regulated members; - respecting reissuing practice permits and reinstating registration; - (j) respecting the use of titles, abbreviations and initials and the use of the words "professional", "registered", "regulated" and "agrologist" by a regulated member or a category of regulated members; - (k) respecting information to be provided to the registrar by regulated members and by applicants for registration; - (l) respecting the disclosure of information for the purposes of section 28(2); - (m) respecting alternative complaint resolution processes;

-(2) A regulation under this section does not come into force unless it has been approved by the Lieutenant Governor in Council.
+- (n) respecting the period of time during which the Institute is obliged to provide information under section 92(3); - (o) respecting other matters related to this Act. - (2) A regulation under this section does not come into force unless it has been approved by the Lieutenant Governor in Council.